 By extracting the geographic information on inventors included in patent documents, we found that among the 20,088 inventor addresses that indicate the inventor was living in India, 20,045 addresses can be associated with a particular state in India.
 Karnataka, Maharashtra, Andhra Pradesh, Uttar Pradesh, and Delhi are the top five states/territories that host most Indian inventors.
-Together, they account for 76% of the frequency distribution of India inventor addresses.
-These areas are also where Technology Business Incubators (TBIs), Science and Technology Entrepreneurs Parks (STEPs), Software Technology Parks of India (STPIs), universities and research institutions tend to concentrate (Sharma, Nookala, and Sharma 2012).
+Together, they account for 76 percent of the frequency distribution of India inventor addresses.
+These areas are also where technology business incubators (TBIs), science and technology entrepreneurs parks (STEPs), software technology parks of India (STPIs), and universities and research institutions tend to concentrate (Sharma, Nookala, and Sharma 2012).

 We found 27,238 inventor addresses indicating that the inventor was located in China.
-27,177 of these addresses were sufficiently complete that we could associate the address with a particular Chinese province.
-We find that Chinese inventors are highly clustered in three areas: Beijing Municipality, Guangdong province, and the greater Shanghai regional economy, comprising Shanghai and the bordering provinces of Jiangsu and Zhejiang.
-Those areas account for 86% of the frequency distribution of Chinese inventor addresses.
-These areas are not only the most developed areas in China, but also the places where most multinational R&D centers are located.21
+Of these addresses, 27,177 were sufficiently complete that we could associate the address with a particular Chinese province.
+We find that Chinese inventors are highly clustered in three areas: Beijing Municipality, Guangdong province, and the greater Shanghai regional economy, comprised of Shanghai and the bordering provinces of Jiangsu and Zhejiang.
+Those areas account for 86 percent of the frequency distribution of